Code-dot-mil/code.mil/AGREEMENT.md

 ## 5. General Terms

 **a.
-Choice of Law and Venue.** This Agreement, and any claim or matter arising from this Agreement, is governed by and construed in accordance with U.S. Federal law and venue, without giving effect to your actual state or country of residence or its conflict of laws provisions.
+Choice of Law and Venue.** This Agreement, and any claim or matter arising from this Agreement, is governed by and construed in accordance with U.S. Federal law and venue, without giving effect to Your actual state or country of residence or its conflict of laws provisions.

 **b.
 Entire Agreement.** It is expressly understood and agreed that this Agreement and the License embody the entire agreement between You and Us.